Sending data as JSON

 -d @-

-Here is a screenshot of how a typical mutation looks in the GraphQL Playground:
+Here is a screenshot of how a typical mutation looks like in the API Playground:

 Same request as cURL: